-In its first issue of 2018, Italian Political Science (IPS) hosts a special issue on the analysis of this critical election edited by Vincenzo Emanuele.
-We invite interested contributors to submit short papers (between 4,000 and 6,000 words) covering a broad set of topics and using a broad range of approaches and methods.
+For its second issue of 2018, Italian Political Science (IPS) hosts a special issue on the analysis of Italian politics under the ‘government of change’ edited by Andrea Pedrazzani.
+We invite interested contributors to submit short papers (between 4,000 and 6,000 words) covering a broad set of topics and using a wide range of approaches and methods.
 The following is a (non-restricted) list of topics we are interested in:

-- The characteristics of the new parliamentary class
+- The traits of the new parliamentary class

 Expressions of interest can be sent to the Special Issue guest editor: firstname.lastname@example.org.

-Papers can only be submitted electronically through the journal online submission system available on the journal website.
+Papers can only be submitted electronically through the online submission system available on the journal website.

-The deadline for the submission of papers is April 7, 2018.
-Selected papers will be submitted to peer review.
+The deadline for the submission of papers is 30 September 2018.
+Selected papers will be submitted for peer review.